Hyaluronic Acid Injection

 Can I take my regular medication when I have a Hyaluronic acid injection?

 Yes, it is safe for you to take other medications alongside the hyaluronic acid injection.
-There are currently no known significant drug interactions that occur with hyaluronic acid and other medications.

 However, you must tell the clinician performing the injection, if you are taking an anti-coagulant (blood thinning) medication as they may need to discuss this with your GP before proceeding with the treatment.
-The reason for this is due to the risk of bleeding into the joint at the time of the injection which may raise the risk of infection.

 Further information regarding Ostenil Plus in the treatment of Osteoarthritis is available here